Nakashireyumi/windows-api/README.md

  -L"your-vcpkg-path/packages/yaml-cpp_x64-windows/lib"
  -lyaml-cpp -o launch-applications
 ```
 <br>Now windows-api's websocket should be running.
-You can test it by running the [example gui client](./src/contributions/cassitly/python/examples/gui-client)
+You can test it by running the [example interactions client](./src/contributions/cassitly/python/examples/interactions-client)
 <br>Fair warning tho, it will execute actions using your mouse and keyboard.